flatironinstitute/sciware/21_IntroGithub/day1.md

 <img src="assets/Learn-Git-Graphics/Push-Pull%20to%20Remote%20v2.png" alt="Push to remote graphic" style="height:300px">

-# Check Github
+# Check GitHub

-`silly_file.txt` should now be in the repo on the Github website.
+`silly_file.txt` should now be in the repo on the GitHub website.

 <img src="assets/Learn-Git-Graphics/Push-Pull%20to%20Remote%20v2.png" alt="Push to remote graphic" style="height:400px">